Wild Wonders | Saturday, April 26 | 9–2

 A child’s brain develops very rapidly in the first few years of life.
-DCM has set aside special places for the youngest explorers (children under age two) to cozy up to an adult and exercise their minds and bodies.
-Explore two Young Explorers areas in different areas of the Museum: Creativity Connections Young Explorers and Make It Move Young Explorers.
+DCM has set aside special places for the youngest explorers (children ages birth – 24 months) to cozy up to an adult and exercise their minds and bodies.
+Whether sorting and stacking blocks or engaging in sensory exploration, every Museum moment supports early growth.

 While the spaces were thoughtfully designed for children birth – 24 months, older siblings and friends are welcome.